 Analysis of the Data

-The analysis of the data will be done by the researcher and teams of persons with oversight both from dissertation committee members and the Academic Dean’s office of Omega Graduate School, Dayton, TN.
-The expected software to be used will be from the following: Excel, Winks, and Monkey Survey, if the paper work is too daunting for data collection and organizing data.
+The data analysis will be done by the researcher and teams of persons with oversight from dissertation committee members and the Academic Dean’s office of Omega Graduate School, Dayton, TN.
+The expected software to be used will be from the following: Excel, Winks, and Survey Monkey, if the paper work is too daunting for data collection and organizing data.

 CHAPTER 4: SUMMARY OF RESULTS